Call Today! Free Immediate Response 818-781-1570

 Posted by Alan Eisner | Jan 17, 2018

-Under PC 25400, a firearm is any device that is designed to be used as a weapon.
+Under PC 25400, a firearm is any device that is designed to be used as a weapon, including pistols, revolvers, handguns, or any other device that is capable of being concealed on the person.

-However, California Penal Code Section 26350, criminalizes the act of openly carrying an unloaded firearm that is exposed in a public place.
+However, California Penal Code Section 26350 criminalizes the act of openly carrying an unloaded firearm that is exposed in a public place.
 So, what exactly is considered “concealed?”

 Besides the obvious meaning of concealed, even if the weapon is just partially concealed and can be identified, you could be charged with carrying a concealed weapon.

 What does “carry on your person” mean?
 In basic terms, it means you had physical possession of a concealed weapon.
-Of course this includes carrying the weapon directly on your person, such as in your pocket or waistband.
+Of course, this includes carrying the weapon directly on your person, such as in your pocket or waistband.
 However, it also includes concealing a weapon in any item you may be holding, such as a gym bag.

 The key term here is having possession of the concealed weapon in some form.
-To be convicted of violation of Penal Code 25400, the Los Angeles County prosecutor will need to prove you actually knew about the presence of the weapon.
+To be convicted of a violation of Penal Code 25400, the Los Angeles County prosecutor will need to prove you actually knew about the presence of the weapon.
 See related: Gun Rights at Airport.

+The general rule is that civilians cannot legally carry a visible firearm in public areas, especially in cities and other densely populated areas.
 Under California Penal Code Section 25400, the crime of carrying a concealed firearm is legally defined as:

-• (a) An individual is guilty of carrying a concealed firearm when they do any of the following: Carries concealed upon the person or within any vehicle that is under their control or direction any pistol, revolver, or other firearm that can be concealed on their person.
+• (a) An individual is guilty of carrying a concealed firearm when they do any of the following: Carries concealed upon the person or within any vehicle that is under their control or direction any pistol, revolver, or another firearm that can be concealed on their person.
 Causes to be carried concealed within any vehicle where they are an occupant any pistol, revolver, or other firearm capable of being concealed upon the person.

 • Carrying a firearm concealed upon your person, or